 Many popular holiday plants are actually poisonous to pets if ingested.
 Mistletoe, poinsettias and holly can cause our pets to have upset stomachs, while lilies can potentially damage your cat’s kidneys.
 Opt to avoid these plants if you have animals in the house, and instead choose a pet-safe bouquet, such as faux flowers and holiday foliage, or a fragrant and beautiful arrangement of oranges with cloves.

 Many families give their pets gifts around the holidays, which is a tradition I am a big fan of!
 There is nothing cuter than helping your dogs or cats open up their presents with the whole family around.
 When choosing toys, be sure they are large enough for your pet to play with without swallowing.
-Know your pets chewing tendancies when choosing toys- if you’ve got an aggressive chewer, avoid toys that may break into smaller pieces that can become choking hazards.
+Know your pets chewing tendencies when choosing toys- if you’ve got an aggressive chewer, avoid toys that may break into smaller pieces that can become choking hazards.
 If your pet is not one that destroys their playthings, then a stuffed squeaker toy may become a favorite.
 And tasty treats are always a hit this time of year.
 Just remember, if you pick up Freshpet treats, be sure to keep them in the fridge until it is time to open gifts.
-Or, consider making a healthy homemade treat like Freshpet’s Ready to Bake Cookies!

 Though it can be tempting to feed your pets leftovers from a great holiday meal, try to avoid it.
 Many of the foods we eat during the holidays are definitely not intended for our cats and dogs, especially sweets and fatty or spicy foods (these can cause anything from mild GI upset all the way to a life-threatening case of pancreatitis).
 Instead, have a few Dog Joy treats handy to involve your pup in the celebration.
 Dog Joy Turkey Bacon treats are a tasty and safe alternative to human leftovers, and in proper portions, won’t cause your pet to have to ‘loosen up their waistband’ like we may have to.